High-fidelity de novo DNA synthesis using enzymes

 The Terminal Deoxynucleotidyl Transferase (TdT) is a unique polymerase that writes random sequences instead of copying existing DNA molecules.
 Proposals to employ TdT for the synthesis of defined DNA sequences date back to the early 1960s, but controlling the activity of the enzyme has proven to be difficult.
 Our novel technique based on polymerase-nucleotide conjugates finally enables defined nucleotide additions by TdT, and will unlock the potential of enzymatic de novo DNA synthesis.

 The Promise of enzymatic DNA Synthesis

-Over billions of years of evolution, nature has developed enzymes that have superb characteristics for synthesizing DNA.
-Harnessing these enzymes for manufacturing DNA will enable a synthesis procedure that promises to be:
+Over billions of years of evolution, nature has developed enzymes with superb characteristics for DNA synthesis.
+Harnessing these enzymes for manufacturing DNA will enable a procedure that is:

-- Faster, eliminating the bottleneck of DNA synthesis for the test/build/learn cycle of biological research
+Faster, eliminating the bottleneck of DNA synthesis for biological research.

-- More precise, because mild conditions will prevent side reactions, enabling synthesis of longer sequences.
+More precise, because mild conditions will prevent side reactions.

-- Sustainable, requiring neither organic solvents nor toxic reagents.
-This will enable the development of convenient and user-friendly DNA synthesis devices for laboratories.
+Sustainable, requiring neither organic solvents nor toxic reagents.